-If Top Resource Group Ltd or substantially all of its assets are acquired by a third party, in which case personal data held by it about its customers will be one of the transferred assets.
+If Top Virtual Assistance Ltd or substantially all of its assets are acquired by a third party, in which case personal data held by it about its customers will be one of the transferred assets.

 This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction.